defective-origin/dashboard/client/generator/README.md

 	- assets/ - contains all assets which should be loaded with application
 		- fonts/
+  	- icons/ - only svg files
+  		- index.ts - module file which gather all icon imports and export map of icons as default
 		- images/
-			- icons/svg/
-				- icon-name.svg
   		- index.ts - module file which gather all icon imports and export map of icons as default
-			- placeholders/
-				- placeholder-name.svg
+		- videos
-				- index.ts
+		- gifs

-		- styles/ - folder for global styles and style handlers
+  - theme/ - folder for global styles, handlers, providers, configs, types
+    - styles/
-  		- tool/ - mixins, functions
+  		- tool/ - mixins, functions ....
-  		- theme/ - theme variables, tools, settings
+  		- theme/ - color, size theme configurations
   		- variables/ - element styles, tools, settings
     	- _index.scss
+  	- _index.scss
+  	- index.ts
+  	- theme.context.tsx - theme provider
+  	- theme.conf.tsx - common types and variables

 	- App/ - component which contains app settings for launcher